dingotiles/dingo-postgresql-release/README.md

 This system assumes you have an etcd cluster running.

 Why etcd?
 It is the common demoninator between registrator, patroni and confd.
 For example, to support consul we would first need to add consul support to patroni.
+There are also shell scripts now that assume etcd; so they'd need updating or replacing with executable that support different backends.

 For example, try using [cloudfoundry-incubator/etcd-release](https://github.com/cloudfoundry-incubator/etcd-release).